spreemohealth/style/README.md

    to display all installation options.

-## Uninstalling the pre-commmit hook
+## Uninstalling the pre-commit hook

 1. `cd` into the root of the repository from which you want to remove the hook, e.g.